gborghesan/gazebo_projects/ReadMe.md

 ros2 run ros_gz_bridge parameter_bridge /lidar@sensor_msgs/msg/LaserScan@gz.msgs.LaserScan
 ```

-But it is very annoyng, so there is a yaml file for this.
+But it is very annoying, so there is a yaml file for this.
 https://github.com/gazebosim/ros_gz/blob/ros2/ros_gz_bridge/README.md#example-5-configuring-the-bridge-via-yaml

 example: